kodecocodes/objective-c-style-guide/README.md

 ## Case Statements

+Braces are not required for case statements, unless enforced by the complier.
-Case statements do not required braces, however when a case contains more than one line braces should be added.
+When a case contains more than one line, braces should be added.

 ```objc
 switch (condition) {